robyerts/Graph-Algorithms---Scheduling-Tasks/README.md

 -written in java;
 -to be finished;

+Source files are located in package  "company"
+IDE: Intellij IDEA

 Current state:
 - 9-th and 10-th functions are not completely implememented
 - issues regarding complexity